wsvincent/django-microframework/README.md

 # Django as a Microframework

-Code to accompany Django Fellow Carlton Gibson's talk at DjangoCon US 2019.
-Link to video will be added when available (soon).
+A single-page Django website as demoed by Django Fellow Carlton Gibson at DjangoCon US 2019.

+_Link to video will be added when available (soon)._

 ## Instructions